 Fast-forward to third grade and I was that girl that was always doodling on her notepaper as the math teacher was going over multiplication tables.
 And of course it was always the smart boy up front that was saving the girl’s butt as he unknowingly distracted the teacher from calling on her with his impressive multiplication recital.
-I did learn something in math, however, and ended up at Duke University 10 years later.
+I did learn something in math, however, and ended up at Duke University 10 years later on a Track/XC scholarship.
 As an Art major, one of my professors let me substitute a 5-page Russian Art history assignment for a thematic art piece on the same topic…what a deal.

 After I graduated college and entered the real world art became my center focus.
 I never had any lessons.
 Growing up, I gained a vivid imagination which was fostered from long boring hours in the classroom and commercial fishing in no-mans-land Alaska with my family.
 I’ve also traveled to many countries—45 so far—which has expanded my understanding of history, people and culture.
 I made sense of my life and the world through my art: something between reality and escape, fantasy, mystery and fun–I live for these things.